mpascariu/MortalityLaws/README.md

     * **Mac**: Install `Xcode` from the Mac App Store.
     * **Linux**: Install a compiler and various development libraries (details vary across different flavors of Linux).

-3. Install the development version of devtools.
+3. Install the development version of `MortalityLaws`.

    ```R
    devtools::install_github("mpascariu/MortalityLaws")